simonprickett/m5stack-atom-micropython/README.md

 [![Episode 2](m5stack_atom_matrix_micropython_episode_2.png)](https://www.youtube.com/watch?v=-Ej06U2x-i8)

-Episode 3 is scheduled for Friday 12th January 2024 at 11am UTC.
-I'll be trying to connect different sensors to the device using the Grove connector that's built into it.
+In Episode 3 I connected three different sensors to the device using the Grove connector that's built into it.
+These were a light sensor, a DHT11 temperature/humidity sensor and a PIR motion sensor.

 [![Episode 3](m5stack_atom_matrix_micropython_episode_3.png)](https://www.youtube.com/watch?v=f3BA2R5eIJU)

-Subscribe on [YouTube](https://www.youtube.com/@simonprickett) or [follow me on Twitter](https://twitter.com/simon_prickett) to be notified when streams are scheduled.
-My live streams also go out on LinkedIn and [Twitch](https://twitch.tv/simonprickett) if you prefer.
+Subscribe on [YouTube](https://www.youtube.com/@simonprickett) or [follow me on Twitter](https://twitter.com/simon_prickett) to be notified when future project streams are scheduled.
+My live streams also go out on [LinkedIn](https://www.linkedin.com/in/simonprickett/), [Twitch](https://twitch.tv/simonprickett) and [Twitter](https://twitter.com/simon_prickett) if you prefer.

 ## The M5Stack Atom Matrix Device